-Spotlight on YOKO who process orders 3 times faster, saving 15 hours a week
+Spotlight on YOKO: They process orders 3 times faster with automation, saving them 15 hours per week

 So how did it all get started, what’s the inspiration behind it?